 It is a strange feeling to walk into a museum and be confronted not by artworks or historic treasures, but ordinary everyday objects: a stiletto shoe, a toaster, a squeaky dog toy.
 At the endlessly fascinating Museum of Broken Relationships each seemingly mundane item provides an insight into an emotionally charged moment when someone’s dreams were shattered.

-Originally a creative art project initiated by two Zagreb-based artists after they broke up, the exhibition toured the world for several years before finally becoming a Zagreb’s most unusual museum in 2010.
-All kinds of relationships are represented, from whirlwind teen romances to marriages, and each object is accompanied by an anonymous story from its donator, some profound, some banal, some humorous: 'His dog left more traces behind than he did'.
+Originally a creative art project initiated by two Zagreb-based artists after they broke up, the exhibition toured the world for several years before finally becoming Zagreb’s most unusual museum in 2010.
+All kinds of relationships are represented, from whirlwind teen romances to marriages, and each object is accompanied by an anonymous story from its donor, some profound, some banal, some humorous: 'His dog left more traces behind than he did'.

 Taste local produce, fresh from the market

 Dolac Market is where locals come to buy fresh produce.
 The open-air fruit-and-veg market is impossibly picturesque, with views of the cathedral spires providing the perfect backdrop to rows and rows of mouth-wateringly colourful lemons, peppers and radishes.
 The meat and dairy market (downstairs) and fish market (adjacent) buzz with the voices of dozens of grandmothers negotiating the best possible price.

 Buy yourself some fruit or pastries and sit down at one of the cafes surrounding the market.
 As long as you buy a drink it’s fine to eat your food in the sunshine and enjoy the lively atmosphere.
 For the chance to meet some local farmers and taste their produce, check whether Mali Plac s Tavana is on during your visit.
 The ‘little market’ originally started as a gathering of local organic food producers in its founder’s attic, before becoming a Zagreb institution.